Nischal079/Newrepo/README.md

 # Newrepo
-This is my first git repository lol.
+This is my first git repository.
+Author - Nischal poudel